GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
 description: >
-  Learn how to construct requests to and parse responses from the CrUX API
+  Learn how to construct requests to and parse responses from the CrUX API.

 # Optional
 # This appears below the title and is an optional teaser